Wahgew/TCSS-491-Animation/README.md

 Sprite Animation Assignment For TCSS-491

-Assingment Details
+Assignment Details

-In this solo assignment you will use the base code provided to animate a sprite sheet (or sheets) of your choosing.
+In this solo assignment, you will use the base code provided to animate a sprite sheet (or sheets) of your choosing.
 The purpose of this assignment is to allow you to become familiar with the Asset Manager and Game Engine base code, while practicing coding in JavaScript and building your first example of an animated entity.
 The practice you get working on this assignment is intended to help you be the best asset